srasi1/GettingAndCleaningData/README.md

 ######Step 4
-Appropriately labels the data set with descriptive variable names
+Appropriately label the data set with descriptive variable names We are going to pull the column names from the feature list to name the columns of the data set

 ```
 sm_col_name <- dt_colname[sm_col_ind]